 Using the same pan melt the butter then add the flour and whisk in until smooth.

 Gradually whisk in the milk alternating with the stock and continue cooking until the mixture thickens and starts bubbling up.
 Stir in the onion granules, spinach, fromage frais and pepper to taste.

 Return the chicken to the pan (along with any juices), cover and cook gently for about 5 minutes or until the chicken is fully cooked (do not overcook it).
 Remove from the heat.

-*Optional step: In another small pan heat up a little oil and briefly fry the remaining garlic stirring all the time until lightly browned (take care not to burn it).
-Drizzle over the chicken and serve.
+In a small pan heat up 1 tablespoon of oil and fry the garlic over a low heat until golden stirring all the time (take care not to brown it too much).Scatter over the dish and serve.

-As the sauce contains some parmesan cheese, which is quite salty, I recommend adding the seasoning (if any) after you've added the parmesan.
+As the sauce contains stock as well as parmesan cheese I recommend adding the salt (if at all) after you've added the parmesan.
 You may only want to add pepper.

-Best served immediately.
-Enjoy with pasta, mashed potatoes, rice or quinoa.
+Serve with pasta (ex. fusilli, penne), mashed potatoes, crusty bread, rice or quinoa.